evilqubit/elastic-intro/README.md

 }
 ```

-So to make things more efficient we're gunna create the index, type and mapping for the schema in one shot.
+So to make things more efficient we're gonna create the index, type and mapping for the schema in one request.
 Something that looks like the following:

 ```
 PUT localhost:9200/test/